cmu-hxiong-qierl/parallel-compressors/README.md

 ##### Hope to Achieve

-1. Futher development of the alogrithms based on industrial implementations such as Facebook's zstd and LZ4.
+1. Further development of the alogrithms based on industrial implementations such as Facebook's zstd and LZ4.
 Push the performance to the limit (e.g., compare our implementations to pzstd the official simple implementation of parallel zstd).
 2. GPU implementation, and probably the analysis showing why GPU doesn't suit for compression problem.

 ##### Compromised goal when goes slow